 Music has always been an important and integral part of worship at First Presbyterian Church.
 Through inspiring and powerful music we strive to experience the awe and majesty of God.
 Through our Choir, Handbells, Brass & Percussion, and Organ, we raise our voices together in song, touching hearts and minds, and exploring the height and depth of God’s love and the human experience.

 In addition to music in worship, we also take that music out into the community and the region with our Arts for the Soul Music & Fine Arts Series, presenting both local artists (including our own musical groups) with artists of national and international reputation.

-If you are interested in joining our Choir or Handbells, please fill out the contact form for the group you're interested in.
+If you are interested in joining our Choir or Handbells, contact us and let us know!
 Rehearsals are typically late August through May, and you may join at any time.
-Please let us know if you are interested in joining with us in song!

 The Arts for the Soul Music & Fine Arts Series at First Presbyterian Church seeks to provide high-quality, audience friendly and affordable concerts and educational outreach for our community and beyond.